 One of the best things that you can do is to look back on previous experiences – whether good or bad and to learn from them.

 After reflecting over the previous year, the next step in sticking to your resolutions is to decide what goals you want to achieve and determining what you actually need to do to achieve those goals.

 When listing your goals, it is best to focus on one or two small goals as opposed to a long list.
 That way, you don’t spread yourself too thin.

 Next you’ll want to list the necessary steps you should take in order to accomplish your goal.
-Writing down your goals and having a clear plan of action is critical when it comes to knowing exactly what you want to achieve and the steps you should take in order to get there.
+Writing down your goals, and having a clear plan of action is critical when it comes to knowing exactly what you want to achieve.
+It also helps you to know the exact steps you should take in order to get there.

 As you achieve a goal, you’ll build your self-confidence, and

 Remember that achieving your goals is the result of self discipline, not just hope.